romnn/cookiecutter-pypackage/README.rst

     $ python setup.py sdist
     $ twine upload dist/*

+* Get a deployment token for your package on PyPI_.
 * Start coding!
 Add your package dependencies to your ``setup.py`` and ``Pipfile`` as you go, and lock them into your virtual environment with::